 4. What type of investors do you work with in order to finance the startups?
 What do investors evaluate before investing in a startup?

 I work mostly with Venture Capital firms that specialise in HealthTech, software or AI.
 But also with business angels, as they have proven to be extremely valuable in early-stage investing.
 And actually, all of them in general, focus on the same things.
 The first thing they all want to know is what need does the idea fulfil, i.e. is there a market and who is going to pay for it?
 A huge pitfall in this industry is that you have products that look really attractive from a product point of view but nobody, or a group of people that is too small, is actually willing to buy it when it is ready.
 There is a difference between nice to have and need to have.

 Investors also pay attention to the team.
-Most investors prefer the team over the product because a great team can make an average product great whereas an average team can make a great product fail.
+Most investors prefer the team over the product because a great team can make an average product great, whereas an average team can make a great product fail.
 As an angel investor, you’ve got to have a feeling about the product and the company you invest in.

 5. What are the future plans for New Venture Match?
 How will it help even more startups excel?

-I will expand the network of investors outside of the Netherlands as there is a good interest for our technological inventions from abroad.
-To give you an example, last month I received a government and corporate delegation from one of the Chinese provinces that has an interest in inventions that will help the elderly stay home and independent longer.
-There is potential to attract capital from abroad, but to do so we definitely need the startups to be financed locally in the first phase.
+I will expand the network of investors outside of the Netherlands as there is a good interest in our technological inventions from abroad.
+To give you an example, last month, I received a government and corporate delegation from one of the Chinese provinces that has an interest in inventions that will help the elderly stay home and independent longer.
+There is potential to attract capital from abroad, but to do so, we definitely need the startups to be financed locally in the first phase.
 New Venture Match wants to build up a larger network of business angels in all sectors, that want to invest in early stages of great new ideas, both via equity and convertible loans.

 Thank you very much for your insights Eddy!
 We wish you the best of luck in your future endeavours.